alexirpan/alexirpan.github.io/_posts/2017-03-18-we-have-a-problem.markdown

 "Yes.
 I think it did."

-The circle spreads, wider and wider, until it hits the horizon.
-The two look up, and see the Sun hanging lazily in the air.
+The circle spreads, wider and wider.
+The Sun appears, and hangs lazily in the air.

-The first man smiles.
-The second looks down at his feet.
-He feels the grass touching his toes, noting he has feet.
-He looks at the sky, noting he has eyes.
-He looks towards the horizon, and can see the curvature of the Earth.
+They feel the grass touching their toes, noting they have feet.
+They look at the sky, noting they have eyes.
+They look towards the horizon, and can see the curvature of the Earth.
 It's impossibly flat, and somehow, beautiful beyond words.

-Then he frowns a bit.
+Then, one of them frowns a bit.

 "It doesn't feel right."

 "What doesn't?"

 "Our victory.
 It doesn't fit.
-It shouldn't have been that easy.
+It shouldn't have been this easy.
 Stories are supposed to happen in three stages.

 1. Throw your character into a well.
 2. Throw rocks at them.
 3. Get them out of the well.

 "Part 1 set up the problem.
-Part 2 made sure the problem wasn't impossible.
+Part 2 made sure the problem was possible.
 Part 3 and Part 4 were the two of us monologuing for a bit.
 But now we win?
 Just like that?
 We got thrown into a well, and then we got out of the well.
-Where were the rocks?
+I feel like there weren't any rocks.
 There should have been a moment where it looked like we were going to die, with no way out."

 A boulder falls out of the sky, landing in front of the two with a big THUD.
 Attached is a piece of paper.